 Olive oil manufacturer Acesur will take over the former Flexa Furniture manufacturing facility in Suffolk Industrial Park.
 This will be an \$11 million investment and create 29 new jobs.

-Amazon purchased 87 acres of land in Suffolk and will build a state-of-the-art distribution warehouse which will employee 1,000 workers at \$15 per hour.
-The center is expected to open in 2021.
+Amazon purchased 87 acres of land in Suffolk and built a state-of-the-art distribution warehouse in 2021 which employs 1,000 workers at \$15 per hour.